pzingg/todo_absinthe/README.md

 * The `order` field is an auto-incremented (`:serial`) integer.

-## Sending GraphQL Documents on Websockets

-Cobbled together a Phoenix channel handler based on Absinthe.Phoenix.Channel.
+## Elm - Absinthe Transport over a Phoenix Channel

+The Phoenix side sets up a `DocChannel` channel module for the topic "\*" that is largely based on (meaning lots of code copying from) `Absinthe.Phoenix.Channel`.

+Using the elm-phoenix client package, the Elm frontend joins this "\*" topic at startup.

-We send a "doc" event to the channel to make an Absinthe query or mutation.
+Elm sends a "doc" event to the channel to make an Absinthe query or mutation, and receives the data or error reply as constructed by Absinthe.

+Elm also handles the "addedItem", etc events on the channel that are put there by the Absinthe subscriptions and triggers or explicit calls to `Absinthe.Subscription.publish` in the resolver code.

-Also the channel has pubsub setup, so that it can be connected to by GraphiQL.
+Also, this "\*" channel has pubsub, so that subscriptions can also be subscribed to it by GraphiQL "on the fly".

 ## Bugs / TODO